zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide10.md

 $ su - oracle
 $ cd /u01/app/oracle/suite/oci/network/admin
 ```
-- Edit the tnsnames.ora file and add entries for your CDB, PDB, and ADWC.
+- Edit the tnsnames.ora file and add entries for your CDB, PDB, and ADW.
 Copy the value for low, medium, and high services from /tmp/dipcadw/tnsnames.ora into /u01/app/oracle/suite/oci/network/admin/tnsnames.ora.

 - Create an entry for your CDB by copying the existing DIPC entry 'target' and modify the name and service_name to the CDB.
 It should look similar to this but have your specific information.